ersgonzalo/ongaku-player/readme.md

 Building this project during my Personal Hackathon time at Fullstack Academy.
-At the moment, is a website that will play some various local music.
+Is a webapp that will play some various local music.
 At the moment...functional enough.
 At the end, it will hopefully replicate foobar2000 functionality!

 To Dos:
 ------------